 Alternatively, there is another way in which you can complete the international experience requirement:

-A summer internship (6 weeks minimum) in a country other than your home nation.
+A summer internship (6 weeks minimum) in a country other than Portugal and your home nation.
 Students who have completed an international internship recently before starting the program will automatically fulfill this requirement.

 The default option to fullfil the requirement is the exchange semester/double degree.
 The school guarantees that all students have the opportunity to complete an academic experience abroad.